Thursday, March 16, 2006

 kolportierten Marktwerten der fŸnf GemŠlde", genaue Zahlen wurden jedoch

 "aus SicherheitsgrŸnden" keine genannt.
-Die Erben hatten 248 Millionen Euro
+Die Erben hatten 248 Millionen

 als Wert aller fŸnf GemŠlde veranschlagt.